Rock of Ages Light: Wreck of the George M. Cox

 The George M. Cox was a 270 ft steamer that was built in 1901 and christened the SS Puritan.
 This ship served briefly in the U.S. Navy to transport troops back home at the conclusion of World War I. In 1933, she was purchased by George Cox and renamed the George M. Cox.
 On a cruise of Lake Superior with a contingent of special guests, First Mate Art Kronk plotted a course expected to take the Cox well clear of the rocks and reefs.
 Captain George Johnson and First Mate Kronk could hear the foghorn of the Rock of Ages Light.
 They proceeded at full lake speed (16.5 kn) even though navigational rules called for "moderate speed" in conditions of limited visibility.
-The Cox struck the reef in heavy fog near the Rock Ages of Light on May 27, 1933.
+The Cox struck the reef in heavy fog near the Rock of Ages Light on May 27, 1933.
 The Cox sat amidships on the shoal with her bow jutting into the air while her stern flooded with water.
 Crewmen were able to safely evacuate the ship using 5 lifeboats and several life rafts.
 The Rock of Ages lighthouse keeper, John Soldenski, raced to scene with a gasoline powered boat and towed the life rafts back to the lighthouse while the lifeboats followed along behind.
 The 127 passengers and crew spent the night in the crowded lighthouse and the surrounding rocks.
 Being unsalvageable, the ship remained on the rocks until it was broken up in an October storm.
 It sank near the wrecks of the Cumberland and the Chisholm.